Standard Length of Golf Clubs for Women and Men

 As is true for woods, the standard length measurement for women's irons is 1 inch less for both steel and graphite irons.
 For instance, a 1 iron is 38.5 inches and a graphite 1 iron is 39 inches.

-According to LearnAboutGolf.com, standard-length woods and drivers should suit most average-size golfers.
-Sticking to these lengths allows for optimal speed and accuracy on the course.
+According to LearnAboutGolf.com, standard-length clubs should suit most average-size golfers.
+Sticking to these lengths allows for optimal speed and accuracy during your golf swing.
 However, this may not be true if you are shorter or taller than average.
-Consider custom-length clubs if you find that you have trouble with standard golf clubs.
+Consider custom-length clubs if you find that you have trouble with standard golf clubs and need clubs that suit personal preference.

 The length of custom clubs, as suggested by GolfSpyder.com, is determined by measuring -- in inches -- the distance from your wrist to the floor.
 For this measurement, wear everyday street shoes with a sole that does not increase your height by more than 1 inch.
 When measuring, stand "at attention" with your feet approximately 1 foot apart.
 To yield the best results, have a professional assist you with this process.

 Alternatively, use a wrist-to-floor measurement chart to determine the ideal custom club length for you.
 For example, if you are 6 feet tall and your wrist-to-floor measurement is 39 inches, you will likely find it beneficial to add 1.5 inches to the standard length of any golf club.
-If you are 5 feet tall and your wrist-to-floor measurement is 30.5 inches, your golf game may benefit by deducting 1 inch off of any standard length club.
+If you are 5 feet tall and your wrist-to-floor measurement is 30.5 inches, your golf game may benefit by deducting 1 inch off the length of the club you are measuring for.